BFadairo/Motiv8/README.md

     <li><a href="http://jakewharton.github.io/butterknife">Butterknife for View Binding</li></a>
 </ol>

-Motiv8 utilizes the MVVM architecture  to assist with seperating class responsibilities.
+Motiv8 utilizes the MVVM architecture  to assist with separating class responsibilities.
 Repositories are used to make database queries & updates, ViewModels retrieve this data and push it to the View.

 ### The inspiration for this project is mostly due to my own journey of trying to achieve better time management skills as well as keeping myself motivated.
 I believe anyone is capable of doing what they want, they just need that extra pat on the back :).
 Enjoy, feedback is welcomed!